pip-pipo/pip-pipo/README.md

 <!--
 **pip-pipo/pip-pipo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile -->
-## I am a Web Programmer and  A  Freelancer
+## I am a Full Stack Web Developer & Programmer also  A  Freelancer

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators